Passion for soccer but also an expert on most sports markets

 In-play horse race betting owes its growing popularity to online bookmakers launching live streaming on their websites and mobile apps, such as the Betfair exchange in-play feature.
 This allowed players to place wagers on horse races from the comfort of their homes.

-Although you’re now more than welcome to play horse racing from the comfort of your couch, in-play betting strategies require you to be disciplined and have patience.
+Although you’re now more than welcome to bet on horse racing from the comfort of your couch, the best horse betting app will enable you to wager on the move too.
+Whichever you choose, remember that in-play betting strategies require discipline and patience.
 Without patience, you’ll take on a lot of losses no matter what in-play betting strategy you use.

 At the end of the day, horse race betting is about long term gains, not short term victories and losses.
 You need to do your research, so you can make the best possible bets.
 Remember not to lay at too high a price or a consistently low price, and avoid over-trading.